davidcjordan/boomer_supporting_files/README.md

 # boomer_supporting_files
-config files, such as dhcpcd.conf, hostapd.conf, systemd service files, and shell scripts are in this repository.

-init_resize.sh is a copy of /usr/lib/raspi-config/init_resize.sh whcih sets TARGET_END to 4GB instead of the size of the SD-card.
-To make an sd-card with a small linux/root partition, over-write the normal init_resize with the edited one.

 There are scripts ```make_boomer_sdcard.sh``` and ```after_boot.sh``` which set configuration settings and install supporting applications, libraries, etc.
 - These scripts run on a linux machine, presumably an RPi, with the target sd-card plugged into an adapter:
   - the boot partition is sdx1 where x is a, b,c or d based on where is plugged in